ftravers/datomic-tutorial/README.md

 ## Map Fields<a id="sec-1-2" name="sec-1-2"></a>

-Entity's (maps) in datomic, like idiomatic clojure, use keywords for it's keys (fields).
+Entities (maps) in datomic, like idiomatic clojure, use keywords for its keys (fields).

 Looking at all three records (maps/entities), in our sample database we can see that the collective set of keys (fields) used are: